Seven Workers. Different Careers. One Benchmark.

 Salaries grew.
 Bitcoin grew faster - most of the time.
-Seven of these eight people show every starting year and career path losing ground to Bitcoin.
-The eighth - Marcus - shows what happens when you allocate part of your income to $STRC, Strategy's high-yield preferred stock, and let the dividend income work alongside your salary.
+These seven people show how different starting years and career paths played out against Bitcoin.
 All historical numbers use actual annual average BTC prices.

 Maria